 Be sure to check out my video I created for this recipe on TikTok.
 Click here to view.
 If you have not yet signed up for this social media platform, use my code 5SSIS800K0H06 to create an account.

 HOW TO PREPARE ZUPPA TOSCANA

 In a large pot, heat up the olive oil.
 Remove the sausage from its casing and add to the pot.
 You can use bulk sausage.
 However, I believe link sausage has so much more flavor.
 Break apart any large chunks of sausage with a meat chopper or wooden spoon.

-As the sausage is browning, break apart any large chunks.
-Thinly slice the red potatoes and reserve.
-When the sausage is about halfway cooked, add the bacon pieces.
-Continue cooking until both the sausage and bacon are fully-cooked.
+As the sausage is browning, thinly slice the red potatoes.
+To avoid the potatoes from turning brown, reserve in a bowl of lightly salted, cold water.
+When the sausage is about halfway cooked, add in the diced bacon.
+Continue browning until both the sausage and bacon are fully-cooked.

-Pour in the chicken broth, water and add the potatoes.
-Season with kosher salt and pepper.
+Pour in the chicken broth and water.
+Drop in the sliced potatoes.
+Season with kosher salt and black pepper.
 Bring to just under a boil.
 Reduce heat to medium-low.
-Cover and allow the potatoes to soften for about 10 to 15 minutes.
+Cover.
+Allow the potatoes to soften for about 10 to 15 minutes.

+That’s it!!!
+ENJOY my version of Zuppa Toscana.
 Love soup as much as I do?
 Check out more of my amazing recipes.
 Click here!